FallynB/FallynB/README.md

 ## 🛡️ Aspiring Security Professional | IT Security Analyst

 ### About Me

-I've been interested in cybersecurity for 2+ years, but I have always loved technlogy.
-I'm a very curious and analytical person with a passion for tech.
-Cybersecurity is my favorite domain because I like the idea of being proactive in software design and protecting important systems as technology becomes increasingly intertwined with aspects of life.
+Technology has always been a passion of mine.
+Over the past two years, I've developed a particular interest in cybersecurity.
+As a naturally curious and analytical person, I find this field especially compelling.
+What draws me to cybersecurity is the opportunity to be proactive in software design.
+I'm excited by the prospect of protecting critical systems as technology becomes increasingly intertwined with various aspects of life.
+This domain allows me to combine my love for tech with my desire to make a meaningful impact.
+I'm motivated by the opportunity to safeguard the digital infrastructure that our society increasingly relies upon.

 ### 🚀 Current Focus